grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/panel-properties.md

 ## Access the event bus

-The event bus for subscribing to Grafana events is located on the [`PanelProps`](https://github.com/grafana/grafana/blob/57960148e47e4d82e899dbfa3cb9b2d474ad56dc/packages/grafana-data/src/types/panel.ts#L74-L122) interface.
+The event bus for subscribing to Grafana events is located in the [`PanelProps`](https://github.com/grafana/grafana/blob/57960148e47e4d82e899dbfa3cb9b2d474ad56dc/packages/grafana-data/src/types/panel.ts#L74-L122) interface.
 This interface exposes runtime information about the panel, such as the panel's dimensions and timing measurements.
 Refer to the code comments for the property definitions.

 You can access the event bus and other panel properties through the `props` argument of your plugin.
 For example: